tacoresearch/dockerhost/README.md

 ![alt text](image-1.png)

-7. use a docker compose file to build your aislop generated docket stack.
+7. use a docker compose file to build your aislop generated docker stack.

 prepare project
 ```bash